awesome-algorand/awesome-algorand/.github/docs/TEALrb.md

+> This resource is auto indexed by AwesomeAlgo, all credits to TEALrb, for more details refer to https://github.com/joe-p/TEALrb

+---

 # TEALrb

 TEALrb is a Ruby-based DSL for writing Algorand smart contracts.
 The goal is to make smart contracts easy to read and